Luis Robert Player Props: White Sox vs. Rangers

 - The pitching staff for the Rangers has a collective 8.4 K/9, which ranks 22nd in MLB.

-- Rangers pitchers combine to give up the fourth-fewest home runs in baseball (71 total, one per game).
+- Rangers pitchers combine to surrender 73 home runs (one per game), the sixth-fewest in the league.

-- Heaney (4-4) takes the mound for the Rangers in his 14th start of the season.
-He's put together a 4.05 ERA in 66 2/3 innings pitched, with 70 strikeouts.
+- Eovaldi (9-3 with a 2.59 ERA and 92 strikeouts in 93 2/3 innings pitched) aims for his 10th victory when he gets the start for the Rangers, his 15th of the season.

-- In his last time out on Thursday, the left-hander threw 3 2/3 innings against the Los Angeles Angels, allowing one earned run while surrendering five hits.
+- The right-hander's most recent time out was on Friday against the Los Angeles Angels, when he went seven innings, surrendering three earned runs while giving up five hits.

-- In 13 games this season, the 32-year-old has put up an ERA of 4.05, with 9.5 strikeouts per nine innings.
-Opponents are hitting .229 against him.

 © 2023 Data Skrive.
 All rights reserved.